teachers10086/clawhome/README.md

 - task delegation workflows

 **Why it matters:**
-Mimiclaw represents the “AI organization” or “digital workforce” direction of the ecosystem.
+Mimiclaw represents the AI organization or digital workforce direction of the ecosystem.

 ---